coder46/Uber-Food-Trucks/README.md

 - Testing : Back-end API tested using django.test library and coverage package (http://coverage.readthedocs.io/en/latest/)
 - Hosting : Digital Ocean droplet running nginx
 - Database : SQLite
-	- Chose over MySQL/PostgreSQL as project is mostly read-heavy
 - Notable Libraries used:
 	- Used Rerofit (http://square.github.io/retrofit/) for consuming the REST API in Android.(Understanding Retrofit was fun!)
 Retrofit features that improved performance and general UX of the app include:
 		- Multi threading.
 		- Ability to cancel ongoing network calls
 		- JSON parsing done using GSON

-## Architectural Tradeoffs
-- Database choice
-	- SQLite performace would decrease if write-intensive features are added to the app.
-Such as ability for Truck owners to change working hours, food items, location, etc. This brings down general app performance and UX, and increases concurrency issues
-	- In the above case, we would have to migrate to DBs such as MySQL/PostgreSQL
-- Hosting Service
-	- Scalability will be an issue, as services such as load-balancing are not offered on Digital Ocean and will have to be setup manually, unlike AWS

 ## API Endpoint & API Docs
 http://139.59.168.223:8000/api/v1/trucks/?latLng=37.77543786515106,-122.41800360381603&rad=2.5&q=hot,dogs